 Chris (Painted Turtle) Harris, Herbalist & Spiritual Guide

 Turtle comes to us with the wisdom of Native Ceremony and is willing to share the teachings as he lives them in his spiritual life.
-He is a member of the Mohegan Tribe of Indians and although he spent time at Indian ceremonies as a young boy, he started paying attention to the lessons of the Red Road 25 years ago.
+He is a Counsel Elder of the Mohegan Tribe of Indians and although he spent time at Indian ceremonies as a young boy, he started paying attention to the lessons of the Red Road 25 years ago.
 He has a strong belief in our connection to Mother Earth and simply shares what he lives.
 Chris (Painted Turtle) brings his years of experience and Native wisdom to Twin Star for a variety of classes and events throughout the year.
-Earth Spirit - An Introduction to Shamanic and Native Herbalism is offered each year in June with a follow up class Heart Song - The Healer's Path training beginning each January.
+Earth Spirit - An Introduction to Plant Spirit Healing, Nature Connection & and Native Healing is offered each year in June where he shares ceremony, lodge and sacred teachings.
 Turtle also teaches 'Honoring the Four directions' in the Foundations in Herbalism class each spring.

-Tina Hartzell, Reflexologist, Office Goddess & Twin Star Travel Guide
+Tina Hartzell, Reflexologist & Twin Star Travel Guide

 Tina started on her healing journey in 2008 when she serendipitously signed up for a Reflexology class.
 Her intentions of simply learning the technique in a few hours immediately grew in to a passion.
 After 300 hours of coursework/study, 100 hours of hands-on experience and a rigorous exam, she became a Certified Reflexologist.
 She has since taken courses in Meridian Therapy, Jin Shin Jyitsu, Homeopathy, Aromatherapy and Reiki – all modalities that enhance her Reflexology skills.
-For the last 3 years she has been studying herbalism at Twin Star and shortly after her studies began she felt called to work with the Magdelene energy to consciously contribute to the healing of humankind.
+For the last 5 years she has been studying herbalism at Twin Star and shortly after her studies began she felt called to work with the Magdelene energy to consciously contribute to the healing of humankind.
 All her skills combined translates into an “East meets West” common sense approach to healing.
-In addition to keeping busy with her practice, Tina loves to travel and arrange tours for Twin Star to Central America, Southwest France, Ireland and England (coming soon) as well as domestic herbal tours.
-She lives in Gaylordsville, CT with her husband and 3 children and believes this corner of Connecticut is truly magical!
+In addition to keeping busy with her practice, Tina loves to travel and arrange tours for Twin Star to Southwest France.

 Farmer Melody, RN, Herbalist, Foundations of Herbalism Instructor

 Melody Wright is the founder of Pleasant Valley Botanicals, a "farmlet" in Northwest CT committed to growing vibrant medicinal and culinary herbs for the local community.
-Melody focuses her herbal energies on a fresh herb CSA (Community Supported Agriculture program), or as she prefers to think of it, an FSA- Farmer Supported Apothecary.
 Melody is committed to growing and sharing fresh medicinal herbs because of her belief in medicinal herbs as an integral part of an affordable and holistic health care system.
 She also works as a Community Health Nurse, and has a passion for canoeing and kayaking.
 Melody is currently working on a USDA-funded research grant looking at crop yield and disease resistance of crops planted with soil fungal inoculants.
 Melody is honored to be a part of the Twin Star Tribe.
 She is also prone to hooting like a Short-Eared Owl while on woodland tromps with her love, GingerDog

 Benjamin Schwartz, Farmer, Herbalist, Activist